OpenObservability/OpenMetrics/OpenMetrics.md

 If more than one metric endpoint needs to be reachable at a common IP address and port, operators might consider using a reverse proxy that communicates with exposers over localhost addresses.
 To ease multiplexing, endpoints SHOULD carry their own name in their path, i.e. `/node_exporter/metrics`.
 Expositions SHOULD NOT be combined into one exposition, for the reasons covered under "Supporting target metadata in both push-based and pull-based systems" and to allow for independent ingestion without a single point of failure.

 OpenMetrics would like to register two MIME types, `application/openmetrics-text` and `application/openmetrics-proto`.
-EDITOR’S NOTE: `application/openmetrics-text` is in active use since 2018, `application/openmetrics-proto` is not yet in active use.
+EDITOR'S NOTE: `application/openmetrics-text` is in active use since 2018, `application/openmetrics-proto` is not yet in active use.